AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-Bootstrap.rst

 In addition to the ANJ_WITH_BOOTSTRAP flag, you can enable the ANJ_WITH_BOOTSTRAP_DISCOVER configuration flag to support the Bootstrap-Discover operation.

-This feature is useful in advanced setups where the LwM2M Bootstrap Server needs to inspect the device’s data model.
+This feature is useful in advanced setups where the LwM2M Bootstrap Server needs to inspect the device's data model.
 If not required, you can disable this flag to reduce Anjay Lite's flash memory usage.

 **Handling Bootstrap Operations**